Let’s face it. As much as we might like to, we all can’t spend $50,000 on a historic, high-grade coin.

 See a photo here:

-*subject to market price changes, which can occur daily.
+*subject to market price changes, which occurs throughout the day

 The Dramatic Meltdown of Morgans